Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Easily Address Teeth with Injuries, Decay, & More

 While a filling can treat a small area of decay or a defect in a natural tooth, crowns are one of the most durable and lasting ways to repair cases of extensive damage for years to come.
-Here at Transforming Smiles, Dr. Carter and Dr. Zafrani are proud to provide very natural-looking crowns that can revitalize injured, discolored, broken, or weakened dental structures.
+Here at Transforming Smiles, Dr. Zafrani is proud to provide very natural-looking crowns that can revitalize injured, discolored, broken, or weakened dental structures.
 If you’re located in the Gwinnett County area, don’t hesitate to contact our team today to schedule an appointment.

 Why Choose Transforming Smiles for Dental Crowns?